owncloud/ocis/docs/ocis/development/extensions.md

 ownCloud Web allows you to write an extension for itself and therefore offers a seamless user experience.
 Upon login, the user will be able to use the application switcher to switch between the files view, settings and other available and installed extensions, yours included.
 Furthermore it is also possible to register your extension for different file actions.
 As an example, you could offer your extension to the user for creating and editing office documents.
 The user will then be able to create or open a file with your application directly from the files view.
 How to provide create an extension for ownCloud Web can be seen best in [the Hello extension](https://github.com/owncloud/ocis-hello/blob/master/ui/app.js), whereas plain file handling without any web frontend is available in the [WOPI server extension](https://github.com/owncloud/ocis-wopiserver/blob/master/ui/app.js).

 To make ownCloud Web pick up your extension, you need to activate it in the configuration like seen in the [Hello extension](https://owncloud.dev/extensions/ocis_hello/running/#configure-and-start-ocis).
-As of now this is a manual task, but in the future this will be done automatically by service discovery.

 For a consistent look and feel, ownCloud Web uses a external design library, the [ownCloud design system](https://github.com/owncloud/owncloud-design-system).
 Since its classes and components are available through the wrapping `web runtime`, we highly recommend you to leverage it in your extension as well.